PankratzLab/Genvisis-Docs/AppendixBS3/set-up-credentials.md

 # Set Up Credentials For S3 Access

-1. In your home directory, create the sub directory .aws/ and enter it from a terminal.
+1. In your home directory, create the sub directory .aws/ and enter it from a terminal:
     * Linux/Mac: $HOME/.aws
     * Windows: C:\Users\username\.aws

 2. Run **s3cmd --configure** to be taken through configuration details, most of which should be left as-is.
 3. The previous step will create the file **~/.s3cfg**.
 Rename this file **credentials** (no file extension).
 4. Inside the **credentials** file, rename **access_key** and **secret_key** to **aws_access_key_id** and **aws_secret_access_key**, respectively.
-5. If you receive an error when creating **.s3cfg**, copy the following text into a new file named **credentials** instead:
+5. If you receive an error when creating **.s3cfg**, instead copy the following text into a new file named **credentials**:

    ```
 [default]